House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Pixnio

 Sandpaper will allow you to shape your handle and smooth the knife.
-The purpose of the sandpaper is to make the handle comfortable so that way you can use the knife efficiently and for long periods.
-You will need to buy multiple grits of sandpaper, not just one, to get the ideal finish.
+The purpose of the sandpaper is to make the handle comfortable so that you can use the knife efficiently and for long periods.
+You need to buy multiple grits of sandpaper, not just one, to get the ideal finish.

 8. Small Drill Press